 7B.
 Padding: Materials.

 We have found the material padding is made out of makes a big difference in the health of a horse's back, their potential energy, and their comfort and endurance.
-We discovered a special wood felt that breathes, has excellent shock absorption, and wicks away moisture and heat off the horse's back.
+We discovered a special wood (from trees) felt that breathes, has excellent shock absorption, is very washable and wicks away moisture and heat off the horse's back.
 On a hot day you can wet the pad, saddle up and the wicking action of the pad material actually helps cool the horse's back!